navidrome/website/content/en/docs/Usage/smartplaylists/index.md

 date: 2017-01-02
 weight: 40
 description: >
+  Learn how to create and manage Smart Playlists in Navidrome, a dynamic way to organize and enjoy your music collection.
 ---

 Smart Playlists in Navidrome offer a dynamic way to organize and enjoy your music collection.
 They are created using